netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

 ---
 # Media Gallery
 Scroll through the Media Gallery for additional details on productions, cast and crew photos, and select videos that are approved for public use (or are original works).
-As an artist, I strongly support copyright laws and unfortunatley can't share videos of these amazing shows online.
-Should the need arise, I can arrange for one to one viewings.
+As an artist I strongly support copyright laws, and unfortunatley can't share videos of these amazing shows online.
+Should the need arise, I can arrange for a private viewing - or better yet, an audition :-)

 ## Eurydice
 {% include feature_row id="feature_row25" type="left" %}